-You’re gonna Take those pliers with the material attached and hold it vertical with your right hand (reverse this if you are left handed)
+You’re gonna Take those pliers with the material attached and hold it vertical with your ‘tying hand’

-You can either carefullyyyy bring it up and over, but if you’ve been to our Fly tying group or saw me at a show you’ll hear me say “just toss it over”.
+At this poiny You can either carefullyyyy the bobbin up and over the hook shank, but if you’ve been to our Fly tying group or saw me at a show you’ll hear me say “just toss it over”.
 Really, just toss it.

 In which case you literally, just hold the Bobbin and drop it over the other side.

 Do that twice in the same spot, while holding those pliers in the same position.

 and Don’t move that hand that’s holding the hackle pliers!
 Yet…

 Once you have two wraps over the waste ends of the material pick up the bobbin and hold it up in the air vertical (The exact same way you were just holding the hackle pliers)

 you can now go ahead and drop those hackle pliers.

 As you can see below you have essentially resumed the same previous position with the tools, but now they are reversed.

 Next: While leaving those hackle pliers hanging there you will Bring that thread around and up in FRONT of the hanging pliers and the material.

 At this point Depending on what you are tying and what the next material is you can take one more wrap, Cut off the excess material that you spent all this time trying to finally rid yourself of, take one more wrap anddd thats it!

 You tied it off!!

 This technique is used constantly, and sooner than you realize you wont even have to think it will just come automatically.